These Are, Hands Down, The 29 Best Songs Of 2020

 Lous and the Yakuza, “Amigo"

 You never quite know where Congolese-Belgian singer Lous and the Yakuza (née Marie-Pierra Kakoma) is going to go.
-Her debut album Gore, released in October has ebbs in and out through trap, hip-hop, R&B, and afrobeats.
+Her debut album Gore, released in October, ebbs and flows through trap, hip-hop, R&B, and afrobeats.
 But that sonic adventure is exactly what makes her music so captivating.
 Similarly, the allure of “Amigo” is its contradictions — despite sounding upbeat and light on its feet, it describes a feeling of helplessness: “La vie n’fait pas d’cadeaux,” she sings, meaning “nothing in life comes easy.” - NM

 Taylor Swift, “this is me trying”

 Taylor Swift’s surprise quarantine drop, folklore, feels like a deep breath.
 We’ve always seen Swift at her most meticulous — which has led to over a decade of killer country and pop music — but the non-biographical nature of this album, mixed with the unexpected added time afforded by quarantine, allowed the singer to take risks and experiment both sonically and vocally in ways we haven’t seen from her before.
 Take “this is me trying,” a song in the particularly strong middle stretch of folklore.
-The track leans almost indie (hi, Aaron Dessner), soothingly blurring the usual crisp edges of her voice and highlights her strongest asset — her illustrative storytelling — as she sings from the perspective of someone with addictions. - NM
+The track leans almost indie, soothingly blurring the usual crisp edges of her voice and highlights her strongest asset — her illustrative storytelling — as she sings from the perspective of someone with addictions. - NM

 Advertisement